Alexei Petrovich, Tsarevich of Russia: Marriage and children

-Alexei and Charlotte had two children: Natalya Alexeyevna Romanova (21 July 1714 – 3 December 1728) and Peter Alexeyevich Romanov (23 October 1715 – 30 January 1730).
+Alexei and Charlotte had two children: Natalya Alexeyevna Romanova and Peter Alexeyevich Romanov.
 Natalya died in Moscow at the age of 14 due to complications of tuberculosis.
 Their son, Peter Alexeyevich, ascended the throne as Emperor Peter II in 1727.
-However, in 1730, he died of smallpox, resulting in the extinction of the direct male line of the House of Romanov.
+However, in 1730, he died of smallpox, resulting in the extinction of the direct male line of the House of Romanov, whereupon it would pass through the cognatic line.

 After the birth of Natalya in 1714, Alexei brought his long-time Finnish serf mistress Afrosinya to live in the palace.

 Flight

 Immediately after his return from Finland, Alexei was again dispatched by his father to Staraya Russa and Lake Ladoga to oversee the building of new ships.
 This was to be the last commission entrusted to him, since Peter had not been satisfied with his son's performance.
 One incident involved Alexei injuring his own hand after pressure from his father to demonstrate his skills.
 Following this incident, Peter appears to have taken less interest in his son.

 Nevertheless, Peter made one last effort to re-establish control over Alexei.
 On October 22, 1715 (O.S.), Charlotte died after giving birth to a son, the grand-duke Peter Alexeyevich (future emperor Peter II).
 On the day of the funeral, Peter sent Alexei a stern letter, urging him to again take an interest in the affairs of the state.
 Peter threatened to cut Alexei off if he did not acquiesce to his plans.
 Alexei wrote a despairing reply to his father, offering to renounce the succession in favor of his infant son Peter.
 To this, the Tsar said he would agree on the condition that Alexei remove himself as a dynastic threat and become a monk.

 On August 26, 1716, as Alexei considered his options, Peter wrote from abroad, urging him, if he desired to remain Tsarevich, to join him and the army without delay.
-Rather than face his father, Alexei fled to Vienna and placed himself under the protection of his brother-in-law, the emperor Charles VI.
-Charles sent Alexei, accompanied throughout his journey by Afrosinya, first to the Tirolean fortress of Ehrenberg (near Reutte), and finally to the castle of Sant'Elmo in Naples.
+Rather than face his father, Alexei fled to Vienna.
+He arrived in Vienna on 10 November 1716.
+Alexei placed himself under the protection of his brother-in-law, the emperor Charles VI.
+For his security and care, Charles sent Alexei, accompanied throughout his journey by Afrosinya, first to the Tirolean fortress of Ehrenberg (near Reutte), and finally to the castle of Sant'Elmo in Naples.
 Charles may have sympathized with Alexei and suspected Peter plans for his son as suggested in Charles' confidential letter to George I of Great Britain.
+However, the Tsar's agents had tracked Alexei down and informed the Tsar who wrote to Charles requesting his son be returned to him.
 Peter considered his son’s flight as a grave insult and ordered Count Peter Tolstoi to have Alexei recovered and brought back to Russia.
+Count Tolstoi met with Imperial representatives and then with Alexei in Naples.